xxks-kkk/Space-War/README.md

 ####Design

 * The ship has 3 levels of shooting power.
 It will collect power-ups and then get stronger, but only up to 3 levels.
+*

+####TODO

+* add a pause to the game using instance_deactivate_all()
+* a Gradius-style power-up system
+* make sure the ship doesn't reappear inside a wall or enemy after the player dies.
+* set checkpoints that the player could reappear at